 Archive for the ‘law’ Tag

-Proud to share some exciting news: The investigation into mass shootings that I’ve led at Mother Jones, begun the day of the attack in Aurora, Colorado, nearly a year ago, has recently been honored with multiple journalism awards: the 2013 Izzy Award, a Society of Professional Journalists award for reporting excellence, and a two-time finalist for the Global Editors Network data journalism awards.
+Proud to share some exciting news: The investigation into mass shootings that I’ve led at Mother Jones has recently been honored with multiple journalism awards: the 2013 Izzy Award, a Society of Professional Journalists award for reporting excellence, and an Online Journalism Award.

-You can read my series of stories from the project and examine all of our data, charts, maps, and additional coverage on MoJo’s special report page.
+You can read my series of stories from the project and explore all of our data, charts, maps, and additional coverage on MoJo’s special report page.

 In case you missed it, Gabrielle Giffords’ arrival for the State of the Union on Tuesday night was something to behold.
 In a House chamber so often filled with vapid political theater, the recovering congresswoman’s presence drew a powerful and authentically poignant response—watch it here.